iguessthislldo/opendds-devguide-converter/devguide/run_time_configuration.rst

 #.
 Domain IDs should be between 0 and 231 (inclusive) due to the way UDP ports are assigned to domain IDs.
    In each OpenDDS process, up to 120 domain participants are supported in each domain.

 #.
-OpenDDS's multicast transport (:ref:`IP Multicast Transport Configuration Options`) does not work with RTPS Discovery due to the way GUIDs are assigned (a warning will be issued if this is attempted).
+OpenDDS's multicast transport (:ref:`run_time_configuration--ip-multicast-transport-configuration-options`) does not work with RTPS Discovery due to the way GUIDs are assigned (a warning will be issued if this is attempted).

 The OMG DDSI-RTPS specification details several properties that can be adjusted from their defaults that influence the behavior of DDSI-RTPS discovery.
-Those properties, along with options specific to OpenDDS’s RTPS Discovery implementation, are listed in Table 7-5.
+Those properties, along with options specific to OpenDDS’s RTPS Discovery implementation, are listed in :ref:`Table 7-5 <run_time_configuration--reftable12>`.

+.. _run_time_configuration--reftable12:

-**Table 7-5 RTPS Discovery Configuration Options**
+**Table  RTPS Discovery Configuration Options**

 +-----------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+------------------------------------------+
 | Option                                        | Description                                                                                                                                                                                                           | Default                                  |